dufrane/rsschool-cv/cv.md

 ****
 ### Experience
-* [Workout](https://github.com/dufrane/pet-workOut-app "")– it’s an app which help us to keep the shape, written on Swift using Realm, UI written programmatically
+* [Workout](https://github.com/dufrane/pet-workOut-app "it’s an app which help us to keep the shape, written on Swift using Realm, UI written programmatically") – it’s an app which help us to keep the shape, written on Swift using Realm, UI written programmatically
-* [FlashChat](https://github.com/dufrane/flashChat "")– is an internet based messaging app using a service Firebase Firestore as a backend database to store and retrieve messages from the cloud
+* [FlashChat](https://github.com/dufrane/flashChat "is an internet based messaging app using a service Firebase Firestore as a backend database to store and retrieve messages from the cloud") – is an internet based messaging app using a service Firebase Firestore as a backend database to store and retrieve messages from the cloud
-* [Todoey](https://github.com/dufrane/Todoey_Realm "")– simple todo app, written using Realm, implemented random colors of categories and gradient color todo items
+* [Todoey](https://github.com/dufrane/Todoey_Realm "simple todo app, written using Realm, implemented random colors of categories and gradient color todo items") – simple todo app, written using Realm, implemented random colors of categories and gradient color todo items

 ****
 ### Education